nagygr/deskapps/README.md

 ## Compilation

 The application needs to be compiled.
-For this, a working Go build environment is needed.
+In order to do that, a working Go build environment is needed.
 Please refer to your distribution's package manager or visit [this][1] page for information on how to install Go.